nikogura/nikogura.com/IAM-Beyond_AWS.md

 As long as *something* answers on that IP and path with some AWS-ish looking output, you're good to go.

 So that's it.
 There's just a little service that reaches out to the service listed above, gets it's information and spits it back in the way the AWS SDK expects it.
+The AWS metadata service does more than just that, but that's the only part that I needed to reproduce for this project's needs.

 That's it?
 Well, no, there's more.
 You have to get around the hard coded, unroutable IP address, cos you don't want to actually monkeypatch that AWS SDK code.
 Trust me.
 You don't.